zkpstandard/wg-plonkish/src/draft-name-plonkish-00.md

 ## Conditions satisfied by statements in `R_plonkish`

-There are four types of constraints that a Plonkish statement `(x, w) in R_plonkish` must satisfy:
+There are four types of constraints that a Plonkish statement `(x, w) ∈ R_plonkish` must satisfy:

 * Fixed constraints
 * Copy constraints